 Modification: Omit the isometric lunge hold and perform standing hammer curls.

-Then step or jump your feet outside of your hands, landing in a low wide squat position (or sumo squat stance).
+Then step or jump your feet outside of your hands, landing in a low wide squat position (or sumo squat stance) and repeat the sequence.

 Targets: Chest, shoulders, triceps and core.